 where $\left\lbrack \cdot \| \cdot \right\rbrack$ denotes concatenation.
 We perform self-attention on the new $\bm{z}^{(i)}$ for both the patch embedding $\bm{x}^{(i)}$ and the router embedding $\bm{u}^{(i)}$:

-where $\operatorname{ Attn}\left( \bm{Q}, \bm{K}, \bm{V} \right)$ denotes the scaled dot-product attention mechanism in~\cite{vaswani2017attention}.
-Note that the router embedding $\bm{u}^{(i)}$ is updated in the same way as the patch embedding $\bm{x}^{(i)}$ to maintain consistency, ensuring that the router can summarize temporal features within the same granularity while the patch embeddings receive global information from the router.
-The intra-granularity self-attention mechanism enables the model to capture temporal features within the same granularity, facilitating the extraction of local features and correlations among timestamps of the same scale.
+where $\operatorname{ Attn}\left( \bm{Q}, \bm{K}, \bm{V} \right)$ denotes the scaled dot-product self-attention mechanism in~\cite{vaswani2017attention}.
+Note that the router embedding $\bm{u}^{(i)}$ is updated concurrently with the patch embedding $\bm{x}^{(i)}$ to maintain consistency, ensuring that the router effectively summarizes each granularity’s features in the current training step and is ready for the subsequent inter-granularity self-attention.
+The intra-granularity self-attention mechanism allows the model to capture temporal features within a single granularity, facilitating the extraction of local features and correlations among timestamps at the same scale.

-Moreover, unlike existing multi-granularity methods such as MTST~\cite{zhang2024multi} and Pathformer~\cite{chen2024pathformer} that use different attention blocks for different granularities, we use a shared attention block for all granularities.
-This greatly reduces the model's space complexity and memory consumption, making our method more efficient and scalable.

 \define{\underline{b) Inter-Granularity Self-Attention}} We concatenate all router embeddings $\left\{ \bm{u}^{(1)},\bm{u}^{(2)},\ldots,\bm{u}^{(n)} \right\}$ to form a sequence of routers $\bm{U} \in {\mathbb{R}}^{n \times D}$: